smith7800/haxor/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run StartCOIN-Qt.
+You need the Qt4 run-time libraries to run haxor-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/startcoin-qt (GUI, 32-bit)
+- bin/32/haxor-qt (GUI, 32-bit)
-- bin/32/startcoind (headless, 32-bit)
+- bin/32/haxord (headless, 32-bit)
-- bin/64/startcoin-qt (GUI, 64-bit)
+- bin/64/haxor-qt (GUI, 64-bit)
-- bin/64/startcoind (headless, 64-bit)
+- bin/64/haxord (headless, 64-bit)

 Other Pages
 ---------------------